-(1) Master of Arts in Christian Education students can receive no more than 20% (percent) of graduate semester units or the equivalent in other units awarded by another institution may be transferred for credit toward a Master’s degree.
+Master of Arts in Intercultural studies students can receive no more than 20% (percent) of graduate semester units or the equivalent in other units awarded by another institution may be transferred for credit toward a Master’s degree.
 An institution may accept transfer credits only from the institutions of higher learning described in above section 1.

-(1) Doctor of Missiology students can receive no more than 30 graduate semester credits or its equivalent awarded by another institution may be credited toward a doctoral degree.
+Doctor of intercultural studies students can receive no more than 30 graduate semester credits or its equivalent awarded by another institution may be credited toward a doctoral degree.
 This subdivision does not apply to graduate programs that lead to a profession or an occupation requiring state licensure where the licensing agency has a regulation permitting a different standard.